Can You File a Lawsuit If Your Loved One Died While Working Offshore?

 - Loss of your loved one’s financial support

-- Loss of services which your loved one would have provided
+- Loss of services that your loved one would have provided

 - Loss of inheritance

-Additionally, the decedent’s estate may bring a survivor claim through the Jones Act that seeks damages such as pre-death loss of wages, medical expenses, maintenance and pain and suffering.
+Additionally, the decedent’s estate may bring a survivor claim through the Jones Act that seeks damages such as pre-death loss of wages, medical expenses, maintenance, and pain and suffering.
+Our Jones Act attorney can help.

 Longshore and Harbor Workers’ Compensation Act (LHWCA)